sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ### Vanilla PyTorch

-A usual way to define the model in PyTorch is to create a class that inherits from `nn.Module`.
+A usual way to define a model in PyTorch is to create a class that inherits from `nn.Module`.

-Steps:

-1. define a class that inherits from `nn.Module`
-2. define all the necessary layers in `__init__` method
-	* You might have to calculate some things by hand: e.g. the number of input features for nn.Linear
-3. define the order in which layers are executed in `forward` method

-The separation of steps 2 and 3 often makes network creation tedious and more complicated than it should be.

-PyTorch non-symbolic example (toy ResNet equivalent from previous section):
+PyTorch non-symbolic example of toy ResNet from previous section:

 ```python
 from torch import nn